 Relais Entrecote Classic French.
 There are only steak frites on the menu.
 The girls requested steak frites and I knew this was the spot to go and we were close by.
 It was a great meal and we got a table outside with no wait.
 They typically have a wait for lunch and dinner.
 When we left, there was a line for lunch.
 I don’t think they take reservations.

 Semilla – I have eaten here twice and loved it.
 The fish dishes were better than the meat in my opinion.
 A great meal and highly recommended.

 You can download this map and save it to your phone for your next trip to Paris.

 I would love to know your favorite spots in Paris.
 Comment below and share!

 You can access this map on Where to Eat and Drink in Paris on your desktop or mobile by clicking this link.
-This will help in the planning process as you navigate where you are staying and explore on any day in Paris.
+This will help in planning as you navigate where you are staying and explore any day in Paris.

 I love a classic café for people-watching.
-Great spots for this in Paris in Saint Germain include Les Deux magots and Café des Flores on the Left Bank of Paris these are some of the most famous spots in Paris.
+Great spots for this in Paris in Saint Germain include Les Deux magots and Café des Flores on the Left Bank of Paris.
+These are some of the most famous spots in Paris.
 There are usually long lines to get in on weekends and peak times.
 For the best steak frites, if you are only going to do it once, go to Le Relais De L’Entrecôte.
-They only have steak frites on the menu along with a salad with walnuts and mustard vinaigrette.
+They only have steak frites on the menu and a salad with walnuts and mustard vinaigrette.
 They will write your order on your paper tablecloth.
-This is a classic Parisian restaurant but it isn’t cheap so you may want to save this for a special occasion.
+This is a classic Parisian restaurant, but it isn’t cheap so you may want to save this for a special occasion.
 For dessert, the chocolate profiteroles are insanely good.

 This post does include affiliate links that help contribute to my coffee and croissant research.
 Merci!